scality/bert-e/bert_e/templates/queued.md

 * Any commit you add on one of the integration branches will be **lost**.

-If you need this pull request to be removed from the queue, please contact a member of Release Engineering now.
+If you need this pull request to be removed from the queue, please contact a member of the admin team now.
 {% endblock %}